ikeg225/website/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
+Uses react-snap during postbuild for pre-rendering of pages improving SEO and crawlability of the site.

-App is then deployed to GitHub pages.
+App is then deployed to Upcloud server using Runcloud.